ptsvyatkov/ptsvyatkov.github.io/README.md

 ### Running the project
 From the root folder:
-- cd api -> execute yarn start
+- cd api -> yarn start
-- cd client -> execute yarn dev
+- cd client -> yarn dev